 Southern Style Succotash Chowder is hearty, filling and completely satisfying.
 It has a lot of veggies and bacon.

 Here’s what I did.

-Add diced onion to bacon and drippings in Dutch oven.
+Add diced onion, celery, leeks and red bell peppers to bacon and drippings in Dutch oven.

 Stir to combine.
 Cover with lid and cook over low to medium heat for 10-15 minutes while you prepare sauce.
 Stir occasionally.

 To prepare sauce: melt a stick of butter in large saucepan.
 I used gluten free flour, but you can substitute all-purpose flour if you don’t have any gluten allergies.